thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

     disable multithreading for summaries and loading files, crash if an error is encountered when loading a file, automatically trigger the debugger on exceptions.
+    Note that the multithreading will not be disabled if you set `--file_loader_n_jobs`, allowing you to debug multithreading issues.

 * `--dollar_limit`: int, default `5`
     * If the estimated price is above this limit, stop instead.